SB-2203

 Plain Language

-Before or at the time an automated decision tool is used to make a consequential decision, the deployer must notify the affected individual that an automated tool is being used.
-The notification must include: the tool's purpose, the deployer's contact information, and a plain-language description of how the automated and human components work together to inform the decision.
-This is a broad pre-decision notice requirement covering all consequential decision domains — employment, education, housing, healthcare, financial services, criminal justice, and more.
+Before or at the time an automated decision tool is used to make a consequential decision, the deployer must notify the affected individual that an automated tool is involved.
+The notification must include the tool's purpose, deployer contact information, and a plain-language description of the tool covering both its human and automated components and how the automated component informs the decision.
+This is a pre-decision or contemporaneous notice requirement — it cannot be satisfied after the decision has been made.
+The range of covered consequential decisions is very broad, spanning employment, education, housing, utilities, healthcare, financial services, criminal justice, legal services, voting, and access to benefits.

 Statutory Text